-Upon receipt of a physician's written order verifying that any student enrolled in a public school or placed by the public school in a private setting, must remain at home or in a hospital on a day or overnight basis, or any combination of both, for medical reasons, and for a period of not less than fourteen (14) school days in any school year, the Principal (in coordination with the Director of Student Services) shall arrange for provision of educational services in the home or hospital.
+Upon receipt of a physician's written order verifying that any student enrolled in a public school or placed by the public school in a private setting, must remain at home or in a hospital on a day or overnight basis, or any combination of both, for medical reasons, and for a period of not less than fourteen (14) school days in any school year, the Principal (in coordination with the Director of Pupil Personnel Services) shall arrange for provision of educational services in the home or hospital.
 Such services shall be provided with sufficient frequency to allow the student to continue his or her educational program, as long as such services do not interfere with the medical needs of the student.
-The Principal shall coordinate such services with the Director of Student Services for eligible students.
+The Principal shall coordinate such services with the Director of Pupil Personnel Services for eligible students.
 Such educational services shall be considered special education unless the student has been determined eligible for such services, and the services include services on the student's IEP.
-Tutoring forms are available from the Superintendent's Office from the Director of Student Services.
-The authorization should be the appropriate 11B Department of Elementary and Secondary Education form and should be provided by a physician, including pediatricians or any other M.D., but will not be accepted from a Ph.D. or Ed.D.
+Tutoring forms are available from the Superintendent's Office from the Director of Pupil Personnel Servicians or any other M.D., but will not be accepted from a Ph.D. or Ed.D.
 Students whose medical condition permits them to complete their course work with the assistance of the tutor will receive credit for the course.
 (See also Section on "Incomplete Work Because of Medical Problems".)